Skip to main content

 Stories

-Menopause affects women in different ways.
-You will have some of the following symptoms: Irregular periods: Periods become uncertain – sometimes heavier, sometimes lighter.
+Menopause and perimenopause affects women in different ways.
+They may have some of the following symptoms in the peridmenopause phase: Irregular periods: Periods become uncertain – sometimes heavier, sometimes lighter.
 The frequency may also change – coming more often or less.
 Hot flashes: These are feelings of heat on your face and neck and sometimes all over your body accompanied by heavy sweating.
-Trouble sleeping: Difficulty sleeping at night and with night time sweats.
-Vaginal dryness Urinary tract infections:…
+Trouble sleeping: Difficulty sleeping at night and with night time sweats. …

 • Stages of Menopause